Dubai One-Day Itinerary

 Stroll around the Dubai Mall and Fountains

 It is easy to spend a couple of hours inside the mall itself.
-The number of shops inside the mall would give you a plethora of options from high-end to street fashion purchases.
+The number of shops inside the mall would give you many options, from high-end to street fashion purchases.
 Once you’re exhausted, a portion of the mall is also dedicated to dining options.
-One of the great things about Dubai is the diversity of food options that are brought by its even more diverse working population.
+One of the great things about Dubai is the diversity of food options brought by its even more diverse working population.

-If you’re looking to spend a bit of money to see insane wildlife, there is a large viewing aquarium inside the mall.
+If you’re looking to spend a bit of money seeing insane wildlife, there is a large viewing aquarium inside the mall.

-While you are able to see it from afar, you can also enter the 10-million liter indoor tank.
-The prices to enter will vary depending on what experience you want to encounter, however, expect to pay an average of 230 AED or approximately P3,200.
+While you can see it from afar, you can also enter the 10-million-liter indoor tank.
+The prices to enter will vary depending on what experience you want to encounter; however, expect to pay an average of 230 AED or approximately P3,200.

-The fountains are located a little outside of the actual mall but still within the Dubai Mall Complex.
-You can locate them close to the Burj Khalifa visitors’ entrance point, which is connected to the establishment itself.
-It’s best to visit the fountains during their daily shows that start roughly around 6 pm until 11 pm.
-There are also a few daytime shows, however, the nighttime shows are much more sought after due to the elaborate lighting used.
+The fountains are located a little outside the actual mall but within the Dubai Mall Complex.
+You can locate them close to the Burj Khalifa visitors’ entrance point, connected to the establishment.
+It’s best to visit the fountains during their daily shows from around 6 pm until 11 pm.
+There are also a few daytime shows.
+However, nighttime shows are much more sought after due to the elaborate lighting used.

 When you think about Dubai, the Burj Khalifa is almost always on top of peoples’ lists—for good reason, of course.
-This staggering architectural piece has a total height of 2, 722 feet, making it the tallest building in the world.
-Ever since its opening in 2010, it has enticed significant attention from travelers all over because of its remarkable recognition as a skyscraper.
+This staggering architectural piece has a total height of 2 722 feet, making it the tallest building in the world.
+Since its opening in 2010, it has enticed significant attention from travelers all over because of its remarkable recognition as a skyscraper.
 The building itself houses some of the most expensive apartments in Dubai; there is also a hotel inside of it.

 If you want to reach the top, you can purchase tickets for the observation deck ranging from roughly 150 AED to 370 AED or approximately P2000 to P5000.
 The actual price depends on what time slot you choose.

-If you are coming from your hotel to the Burj Khalifa, transportation is relatively easy.
+Transportation is relatively easy if you come from your hotel to Burj Khalifa.
 Simply take the metro and alight at the Burj Khalifa Station.
-If you are already inside the Dubai Mall, the entrance to the viewing deck is located inside of it already.
+If you are already inside the Dubai Mall, the viewing deck’s entrance is already located inside it.
 If you want to get closer to the establishment itself, it will take a lot longer—you can either book a taxi from Careem or take a walk for this.

 Additional Areas to Visit: Souks and the Dubai Creek

 If you manage to have excess time in the morning, there is also the option of visiting the souks.
 This is simply a term for traditional Arabic markets in Dubai.
-You can find them close to the Dubai Creek, which makes it easier to squeeze in the itinerary.
-There is a wide array of souks available to stroll around in; there are textiles, gold jewelers, spices, perfumes, and more.
-This will be an exquisite experience for anyone who’s looking for a more cultural exposure when they’re in Dubai as it is located in the older parts of the city.
+You can find them close to Dubai Creek, which makes it easier to squeeze in the itinerary.
+A wide array of souks is available to stroll around in textiles, gold jewelers, spices, perfumes, and more.
+This will be an exquisite experience for anyone looking for more cultural exposure in Dubai, as it is located in the older parts of the city.

-From here on, it would be easy to walk to the Dubai Creek where you can surely take numerous strikingly blue photos overlooking the skyline and waterways of the city.
+From here on, it would be easy to walk to Dubai Creek, where you can surely take numerous strikingly blue photos overlooking the skyline and waterways of the city.

-Even if you’re traveling solo, Dubai is guaranteed to be a laidback city to navigate in because of how accessible the locations of (most) tourist spots are.
-To add to that, if you do happen to get lost, the innumerable Filipinos everywhere will certainly lend a helping hand.
+Even if you’re traveling solo, Dubai is guaranteed to be a laidback city to navigate because of how accessible the locations of (most) tourist spots are.
+Additionally, if you happen to get lost, the innumerable Filipinos everywhere will certainly lend a helping hand.

-The number of stunning skyscrapers alongside the exquisite look of the city will surely pique your interest if you’re looking for a more urban experience in your next long layover!
+The number of stunning skyscrapers alongside the city’s exquisite look will pique your interest if you’re looking for a more urban experience in your next long layover!